kamyarghiam/kalshi_bot/README.md

 ### SETUP

-- Make sure you have python `3.11.2`
+- Make sure you have python `3.11.2` or greater
 - Install the virtual env library with `pip3.11 install virtualenv`.
 This is where we will host all your dependencies for this project.
 - Create a directory for your venv `mkdir venv`
 - Create a venv `cd venv && python3.11 -m venv . && cd ..`